 Germany, Slovakia, Croatia, Romania, Austria, Hungary, Serbia, Bulgaria

 Known by various names in other languages, The Danube, is Europe’s second longest river after the Volga.
 The Danube was once a long-standing frontier of the Roman Empire, and today flows through 10 countries, more than any other river in the world.

-To sail though the German Black Forest, Passau, Dürnstein, Vienna check out these river cruise options.
+To sail though the German Black Forest, Passau, Dürnstein, Vienna, Avalon River cruises offer many affordable options.